K-12 Summer Programs Portal

 Please note:

-- Registration for CSU Spur 2026 Summer Camps opens January 2, 2026.
+- CSU Spur 2026 Summer Camps are available for review.

 Credit-Bearing Programs